Luja93/AndroidDBMSPerformanceBenchmark/README.md

 # AndroidDBMSPerformanceBenchmark
-This repository contains implementations of popular Android database management systems along with performance tests (benchmarking) for each of them.
+This repository contains implementations of popular Android database management systems along with performance tests (benchmarking) for each of them..